ATLAS Environment at SLAC

 CVSROOT

 If your user name is different between SLAC and CERN you'll need to set CVSROOT to include your CERN user name.
 By default it is set to :ext:atlas-sw.cern.ch:/atlascvs.
-You should set it with a command like;
+You should set it by adding the following to your .bashrc file

 CVSROOT=:ext:<CERNusername>@atlas-sw.cern.ch:/atlascvs